C-bowman/inference-tools/docs/source/getting_started.rst

 Installation
 ------------

-inference-tools is available from the python package index `PyPI <https://pypi.org/project/inference-tools/>`_, so can be easily installed using `pip <https://pip.pypa.io/en/stable/>`_: as follows:
+inference-tools is available from `PyPI <https://pypi.org/project/inference-tools/>`_, so can be easily installed using `pip <https://pip.pypa.io/en/stable/>`_: as follows:

 .. code-block:: bash